pippinbarr/SNAKISTS/process/candidates.md

 ## Mist

 Just the ol' fog of war applied to Snake.
 Probably want a more interesting terrain for that, though that starts to feel arbitrary?
 It's a tough combo having continual movement with a mist.
 How to make it look nice?
 Or do I not bother?

+## Alist

+A rare nautical term for a boat being on an angle.
+It's an easy one to imagine putting together (tilt the canvas?
+Tilt the tiles?), but the fact it's such an alien word may not help.
+It would work if there were a definition though, so not impossible.
+I need an official source for definitions.

+## Deist

+Because the definition I read specifically presents this as believe in a *non-interventionist god* (hi Nick Cave) I wonder if there's some juice to just having this be a Snake with no controls that moves across the screen (logically) and then hits the wall (dies).

+## Feist

+In terms of it being a word it's about a "small mongrel dog" apparently, which doesn't fit, but if we took it to be the singer then a "snake cover" of her song 1234 could make a ton of sense?
+Copyright a problem.
+Could I write to Feist and ask if I could cover her song as a game?
+One syllable/beat per tick?
+I can imagine some irregular movement patterns that could be really funny to see?
+(Though this mirrors what I thought early on for Tubist as well)

+## Foist

+The idea would be the game "foists" another snake on you (that you control) and that causes your play to be significantly harder.

+There are a *lot* of -ists that have nothing to do with SNAKISMS which is both really funny and kind of stupid.
+Maybe stupid funny though?
+As the words get longer they'll get ISMier though I suppose?

+## Heist

+Just because heists are so game-like it would be fun to at least try to do this?
+Snake "breaks into" somewhere (how??
+Eats the apple door?)
+Then in a confined space eats a bunch of green apples (money???) and then escapes... somehow?
+And little police walls come to chase you with sirens blaring???